 We have very few studies that provide comparative guidance between the injection options targeting the thumb carpometacarpal joint.
 One noteworthy study from Columbia University focused on direct comparisons between a steroid injection, a hyaluronan injection, and a placebo injection.
 This blinded study was unable to find lasting significant differences between the three options.
-Two other studies from Israel and Germany reported similar benefits of steroids and hyaluronic acid injections in treating thumb osteoarthritis.
+Two other studies from Israel and Germany reported similar benefits of steroids and hyaluronic acid injections.
 Some results even favored hyaluronic acid in a limited way.

 How Can Proliance Hand, Wrist and Elbow Physicians Help?

-Once you have been diagnosed with thumb basal joint arthritis, our surgeons at Proliance Hand, Wrist and Elbow Physicians can help find the best treatment for you We offer same-day corticosteroid injections for the patients that need it.
-Our highly trained occupational therapists are onsite at our Kirkland and Bellevue offices so patients can see both their hand surgeon and therapist conveniently.
-Thumb joint pain relief and particularly osteoarthritis can seem a daunting prospect for many patients.
+Once you have been diagnosed with thumb basal joint arthritis, our surgeons can help find the best treatment for you We offer same-day corticosteroid injections along with highly trained occupational therapists that are onsite at our Kirkland and Bellevue offices.
+This allows patients to see both their hand surgeon and skilled therapist conveniently.
+Thumb joint pain relief and particularly osteoarthritis can seem daunting for many patients.
 Our surgeons are ready to help guide you through the process.
 Contact us to make an appointment at any of our five convenient Eastside locations.